 Most surgeries are between 45 minutes and 2 ½ hours.

 How many areas can be done during liposuction?

 When do I see the results?

 Final results usually take between 6-12 months, but most patients see the beginning of results within one month.
-Usually by 3 weeks much of the swelling is down and most patients are looking better than before the surgery.
-Prior to surgery, you and Dr. Cohen will thoroughly discuss expectations. *

 Can I combine liposuction with other procedures?